 Notice how the last year of oppression matches the last year of peace for each pair in the table above.
 This is what the author of Judges intended for us to see.

-Eli was the last of a succession of Judges before the flow of events would lead to a king over Israel.
+Eli was the last of a succession of Judges before the flow of events would lead to a king.
 This period is relatively easy to track through the chronology.

 Each successive judge, with their time in office is recorded for us.
 The following table simply give the name of the judge, time span, and the start and stop years for their time.